creatiko/hello-world/README.md

 Git Sampling

-This is a sample of Git to use as a starting point
+This is a sample of Git to use as a starting point.